MCBA Seeks Nominations for Annual Awards Dinner

 The Bar Association invites the submission of names of those individuals whom you believe to be appropriate candidates.
 Please include a brief explanation as to why you believe the individual you name is an appropriate candidate for one of these awards.
 The candidates should be bar members who are well recognized for character and competence, individuals who are respected by all and looked upon as models of professional behavior.
 The deadline for submitting nominations is December 19th.

 The 2014 recipients were Dalya Youssef (Pro Bono); Nicholas Leonardis (Civil); James Millner (Criminal); Renee Anthony, in memoriam (Municipal Court), Thomas Denitzio (Transactional), Paul Rowe (Robert Cirafesi Chancery Practice Award) and Elliot Solop (Young Lawyer).
-Please click here for information on the March 25th Awards Dinner.

 Please submit names for consideration for 2015 to the attention of MCBA Executive Director Jonathan Cowles at email@example.com by December 19th.